Keeping you safe

 Upon admission, you will receive a patient ID armband.
 For your safety, this must be worn at all times when you are in the hospital.
 This ID is used to identify you whenever patient care is provided.

-We're committed to helping to prevent patient falls.
-Call for help when getting out of bed if you feel unsteady.
-If you are at risk for falling, a green armband will be given to you and a sign will be placed on your door to alert staff of your special needs.
+In the hospital, you may have a higher risk of falling due to your illness, surgery or medications.
+Please call for help when getting out of bed if you feel unsteady.
+If you are at risk for falling, a green armband will be given to you and a sign will be placed on your door to alert staff.

-- Use your call button when getting out of bed or going to the bathroom when you feel unsteady
+- To reduce your risk of falling: Use your call button before getting out of bed or going to the bathroom when you feel unsteady.

 Speak Up is a team effort to encourage patients to help us prevent medical errors.
 Everyone has a role in making healthcare safe.
 As a patient, you can make your care safer by being an active, involved, informed part of your healthcare team and by asking questions.